 Financing and Deal Structuring

-Within Pennsylvania, our representations of developers have included negotiations: (a) with the Pennsylvania Housing Finance Agency and the Pennsylvania Department of Community and Economic Development with respect to loans and grants from the Commonwealth; (b) with investors in low income housing tax credit transactions; (c) with not-for-profit and for-profit entities participating as members of general partners in affordable housing transactions; (d) with local redevelopment authorities and local economic development authorities throughout the Commonwealth with respect to land purchases and “soft loans”; (e) with banks and other conventional lenders with respect to construction and HUD-insured loans; (f) with the Philadelphia regional office of HUD in connection with HUD-insured loans; (g) with private sellers of properties scheduled for new development or rehabilitation; (h) with contractors and architects providing design and construction services; and (i) with community organizations in community benefit agreements.
+Within Pennsylvania, our construction law representations of developers have included negotiations: (a) with the Pennsylvania Housing Finance Agency and the Pennsylvania Department of Community and Economic Development with respect to loans and grants from the Commonwealth; (b) with investors in low-income housing tax credit transactions; (c) with not-for-profit and for-profit entities participating as members of general partners in affordable housing transactions; (d) with local redevelopment authorities and local economic development authorities throughout the Commonwealth with respect to land purchases and “soft loans”; (e) with banks and other conventional lenders with respect to construction and HUD-insured loans; (f) with the Philadelphia regional office of HUD in connection with HUD-insured loans; (g) with private sellers of properties scheduled for new development or rehabilitation; (h) with contractors and architects providing design and construction services; and (i) with community organizations in community benefit agreements.

-We have engaged in numerous complex real estate transactions.
+Our real estate attorneys have engaged in numerous complex real estate transactions.
 Our experience includes the drafting and negotiation of partnership arrangements, ground leases, and sale/leaseback documentation in connection with the financing, refinancing, or development of healthcare facilities and affordable housing developments, among others.

 - Architects and construction contracts